-Microsoft has been gradually expanding the number of apps you can use online for free, and now offers an impressive suite that can easily merge with downloaded apps, if necessary, and has plenty of functionality for the average project.
+Microsoft has been gradually expanding the number of apps you can use online for free and now offers an impressive suite that can easily merge with downloaded apps, with plenty of functionality for the average project.

 It’s also really easy to sign up.
-Go to this web page, pick the app that you want (scroll down for all options), and log into your Microsoft account to get started.
-If you don’t have a Microsoft account, signing up is easy — plus, since you need Office Online, it’s a good idea to create one anyway.
-This allows you to use Word, Excel, PowerPoint, OneNote, Calendar, and other traditional Microsoft apps.
-It also gives you access to more niche apps, like Sway, an interactive report/presentation app; People, an advanced, Skype-friendly contact list; and OneDrive, a cloud storage service where you can access and save your files.
+Go to this webpage, pick the app that you want (scroll down for all options), and log into your Microsoft account to get started.
+(If you don’t have a Microsoft account, signing up for one is easy.)
+This method allows you to use Word, Excel, PowerPoint, OneNote, Calendar, and other traditional Microsoft apps.
+It also gives you access to more niche apps, like Sway, an interactive report/presentation app; People, an advanced contact list; and OneDrive, a cloud storage service where you can access and save your files.

 So, if this is all here and available for free, why does the rest of this article exist?
-Because while these apps are useful, they’re also limited to only work for very basic functions.
-They don’t offer the full features that Microsoft 365 (previously known as Office 365) provides and, of course, you need an online connection to use them.
-It’ll work for simple tasks, like putting together a simple document — but it won’t work for more complicated ones.
+Because while these apps are useful, they’re also limited to only very basic functions.
+They don’t offer the full features that Microsoft 365 (previously known as Office 365) provides, and you need an online connection to use them.
+It’ll work for simple tasks, like putting together a simple document, but it won’t work for more complicated ones.

 Get Office apps through your school

-If you are part of an education organization (student, faculty, or staff), take time to enter your school email address on this site and see if you can get a version of Office for free.
+If you are part of an education organization (student, faculty, or staff), enter your school email address on this site and see if you can get a version of Office for free.
 Microsoft extends the Office 365 Education program to all students, but your school needs to be signed up first.
 The benefits include access to the Office apps you expect (such as Word and Excel), plus other apps, such as Microsoft Teams, Access, and Publisher.

 Try a free 30-day trial of Microsoft 365